Profile

 Infrastructure & Systems Admin

 Roles focused on traditional infrastructure including Linux and Unix administration, OS internals, networking, bare-metal and VM management, and configuration management.
 Ansible, Chef, Puppet, VMware, and Nginx are common.
-The work skews toward on-premise and hybrid environments rather than cloud-native-first stacks.
+The work leans toward on-premise and hybrid environments rather than cloud-native-first stacks.

 Server AdministrationConfiguration ManagementVirtualizationOn-Premise Infrastructure